a-laborie/CS470-fall2022-KAIST-Group7/README.md

  ## Before starting, be sure that :
 * The robot is connected to your computer by USB
 * Check that the robot is powered
 * Make sure the robot is in a valid position before starting.
-An example for a pose (without the blue box, gripper on the ground, you can find [here](https://github.com/a-laborie/Group10-CS470-fall2022/blob/main/maxresdefault.jpg)
+An example for a pose (without the blue box, with gripper on the ground) you can find [here](https://github.com/a-laborie/Group10-CS470-fall2022/blob/main/maxresdefault.jpg)

 open two terminals.
 # Launch Roscore